 • Sort by any column (IP, port, database type, discovery time)

 Database discovery scan results persist in the DPA repository between sessions.
-You don’t have to rerun discovery every time you are ready to register more databases, you can come back to the existing results and continue where you left off.
+You don’t have to rerun discovery every time you’re ready to register more databases; you can come back to the existing results and continue where you left off.

-The database that has been running unmonitored on your network since last year is not invisible because it is hiding.
-It is invisible because finding it required work nobody had time to prioritize.
+The database that’s been running unmonitored on your network since last year isn’t invisible because it’s hiding.
+It’s invisible because finding it required work nobody had time to prioritize.

-It’s time to find what’s been hiding the dark and bring it into the light.
+It’s time to find what’s been hiding in the dark and bring it into the light.

 Resources